Polyanyanwu/graces-buffet-pp4/README.md

 #### **Update Booking Status**

 The Operator group user can update booking status.
-Status can be changed to Cancelled, Fulfilled.
+Status can be changed to Cancelled or Fulfilled.
 A list of all active bookings are presented.
 The user can filter by the user names or dinner date range.
-When a booking has been selected, an Booking Detail Update Action page is displayed enabling the user to choose the status to change to.
+When a booking has been selected, a Booking Detail Update Action page is displayed enabling the user to choose the status to change to.
 When the Update button is clicked, the user is requested to confirm the update via a modal confirmation window before the update is effected.

 ![Update Booking Status](/docs/images/features/update_booking_status.png)